History of Christleton High School

 The House System

-It was decided to organise staff and pupils into four houses to foster a sense of group identiy and cohesion, and encourage a sense of team spirit.
+It was decided to organise staff and pupils into four houses to foster a sense of group identity, cohesion and encourage a sense of team spirit.
 The names chosen reflected the locality in which the school was built: Badgerette (yellow) was the local name for a small copse on what is now the top field; Bythom (red) and Ketlan (blue) were the names of people who owned land on which the school was built; Lawns (green) was the name of the area of ground on which the school was actually built.
 Mr G W Jones, the metalwork teacher, researched and suggested the four names.